Hashtag Web3 / Updated

 - Knowledge of customs and maritime regulations

-- Strong communication with non-technical stakeholders
+- Strong communication skills for non-technical stakeholders

 Supply Chain Manager / Logistics Specialist Transitioning to Blockchain